-E. Conclusion
+F. Conclusion

-We have reviewed the evidence in the record and have not found adequate basis to conclude that LCE's export of LNG to non-FTA countries will be inconsistent with the public interest.
-For that reason we are authorizing LCE's proposed exports to non-FTA countries subject to the conditions described in this order.
+We have reviewed the evidence in the record and have not found adequate basis to conclude that DCP's export of LNG to non-FTA countries will be inconsistent with the public interest.
+For that reason, we are authorizing DCP's proposed exports to non-FTA countries subject to the limitations and conditions described in this Order.

-We have also considered the cumulative impacts of existing authorizations in our decision.
+We have considered the cumulative impacts of past authorizations in our decision.
 In this case, we do not find that opponents of the Application have overcome the statutory presumption that the proposed export authorization is consistent with the public interest.
-By granting LCE's Application, DOE/FE will have cumulatively authorized non-FTA exports totaling 5.6 Bcf/d of natural gas, or 2.044 Tcf/yr, for the three final or conditional authorizations granted to date-Sabine Pass (2.2 Bcf/d), Freeport (1.4 Bcf/d), and LCE (2.0
+By authorizing exports of LNG in a volume equivalent to 0.77 Bcf/d of natural gas (281 Bcf/yr) in this proceeding, DOE/FE will have cumulatively authorized non-FTA exports totaling 6.37 Bcf/d of natural gas, or 2.325 Tcf/yr, for the one final and three conditional export authorizations granted to date-Sabine Pass (2.2 Bcf/d), Freeport (1.4 Bcf/d), Lake Charles Exports (2.0 Bcf/d), and the current authorization (0.77 Bcf/d).
+We note that this total export volume only moderately exceeds the 6 Bcf/d volume evaluated by NERA in its "low" export cases.
+DOE/FE will continue taking a measured approach in reviewing the other pending applications to export domestically produced LNG.
+Specifically, DOE/FE will continue to assess the cumulative impacts of each succeeding request for export authorization on the public interest with due regard to the effect on domestic natural gas supply and demand fundamentals.
+In keeping with action as necessary to protect the public interest.

-168 49 Fed.
-Reg. at 6684.

-We understand that some commenters, including Jayanta Sinha, President of GAIL Global, Inc., would like DOE to clarify the circumstances under which the agency would exercise its authority to revoke (in whole or in part) previously issued LNG export authorizations.
-We cannot precisely identify all the circumstances under which such action would be taken.
-We reiterate our observation in Sabine Pass that: "In the event of any unforeseen developments of such significant consequence as to put the public interest at risk, DOE/FE is fully authorized to take action as necessary to protect the public interest.
 Specifically, DOE/FE is authorized by section 3(a) of the Natural Gas Act ... to make a supplemental order as necessary or appropriate to protect the public interest.
 Additionally, DOE is authorized by section 16 of the Natural Gas Act 'to perform any and all acts and to prescribe, issue, make, amend, and rescind such orders, rules, and regulations as it may find necessary or appropriate' to carry out its responsibilities."
 Sabine Pass, Order No. 2961, at 33 n.45 (quoting 15 U.S.C. § 7170).

-Bcf/d).
-We note that, although this total export volume is not insignificant, it remains below the 6 Bcf/d volume of natural gas case evaluated by NERA in its "low" export cases.
-170
+156 See supra at Section VII.B.3.
+NERA's three "low" cases-Low/Slow, Low/Rapid, and Low/Slowest-were set at 6 Bcf/d of natural gas, with each having different rates for the phase-in of new exports.
+NERA study at 26.

-We hasten to add that DOE/FE will continue taking a measured approach in reviewing the other pending applications to export domestically produced LNG.
-Specifically, DOE/FE will continue to assess the cumulative impacts of each succeeding request for export authorization on the public interest with due regard to the effect on domestic natural gas supply and demand fundamentals.
-In keeping with the performance of its statutory responsibilities, DOE/FE will attach appropriate and necessary terms and conditions to authorizations to ensure that the authorizations are utilized in a timely manner and that authorizations are not issued except where the applicant can show that there are or will be facilities capable of handling the proposed export volumes and existing and forecast supplies that support that action.
+the performance of its statutory responsibilities, DOE/FE will attach appropriate and necessary terms and conditions to authorizations to ensure that the authorizations are utilized in a timely manner and that authorizations are not issued except where the applicant can show that there are or will be facilities capable of handling the proposed export volumes and existing and forecast supplies that support that action.
 Other conditions will be applied as necessary.